 This process in itself can be quite exciting as well as daunting.
-If you are considering going to university and playing football in The United States of America, it is important to explore the cultural differences that you may encounter and how studying in the USA fits within your long term personal development and career aims.
+If you are considering going to university and playing football in the USA, it is important to explore the cultural differences that you may encounter and how studying in the USA fits within your long term personal development and career aims.